chrisxfire/chrisxfire.github.io/content/notes/dotnet/types/classes/methods/local-functions.md

 - `extern`
   - An external local function must be static.

-All local functions are intrinsicly private.
+All local functions are intrinsically private.

 # Variables in Local Functions
 All local variables that are defined in the containing member, including its method parameters, are accessible to a local function (so long as it is not a static local function).

 # Attributes in Local Functions
-Attributes can be applied to a lcoal function, its parameters, and type parameters:
+Attributes can be applied to a local function, its parameters, and type parameters:
 ```cs
 private static void Process(string?[] lines, string mark)
 {